Achernar: Historical visibility

 The first star atlas to contain Achernar in the chart of Eridanus is Johann Bayer's Uranometria.
 Bayer did not observe it himself, and the first European knowledge of it is attributed to Pieter Dirkszoon Keyser on the first voyage of the Dutch to the East Indies ("Eerste Schipvaart").
-Thus it was the only first-magnitude star not listed in Ptolemy's Almagest.
+Thus it was the only first-magnitude star not listed in the Almagest.

 Alpha Eridani will continue to move north in the next few millennia, reaching its maximum northern declination between the 8th and 11th millennia, when it will be visible as far north as Germany and southern England.